 Why healthcare Copilot deployments require specialized expertise

-Deploying Microsoft Copilot in a healthcare environment is fundamentally different from a standard enterprise deployment.
-Copilot inherits user permissions and can surface any content the user has access to — including protected health information (PHI).
+Deploying Microsoft Copilot in healthcare is different from a standard enterprise deployment.
+Copilot uses user permissions to show content that the user can access.
+This includes protected health information (PHI).

 In healthcare, a misconfigured Copilot deployment is not just a data governance issue.
 It is a HIPAA violation with regulatory consequences.
 Five risks make healthcare deployments unique: